Developing Engaging Characters

 Taking time to fully develop your characters is crucial, no matter which creative medium you’re working in.
 Perfect, flat characters without well-defined voices and attitudes of their own will quickly reveal themselves as being dull to your audience.

 Make some analysis templates and practice writing some dialogue for them.
-You’ll see that it pays off hugely when it comes to writing scenes and events in your storytelling.
+You’ll see that it pays off hugely when writing scenes and events in your storytelling.
 You owe it to your story to make sure you’ve developed engaging characters that your audiences will care about.

 Scroll to Top